Haddu

-Haddu, was an ancient kingdom in northern Syria, identified with the modern Tell Malhat ed-Deru (تل مليحة الدور) in Deir ez-Zor Governorate.
+Haddu, identified with the modern Tell Malhat ed-Deru (تل مليحة الدور), was an ancient kingdom in northern Syria in Deir ez-Zor Governorate.

+History

+Early Bronze

-The kingdom flourished in the middle of the third millennium BC and controlled the middle Khabur valley.
+In the middle of the third millennium BC, the Kingdom of Haddu flourished and controlled the middle Khabur valley.

+Ebla-Mari War

 It was ruled by its own monarch who was a vassal of Ebla, and fought against the kingdom of Mari.
 The king of Haddu declared to Mari's ambassador that he "I and Ebla have a pact of peace.
 And the oath of the pact is before Kura (the main Eblaite god) and before Hadda".